-How to Show Your Customers That You’re a Green Company
+4 Ways to Show Customers That You’re a Green Company

 Showing your customers that you’re a green company can improve your existing relationships, and attract new customers to your business.
 You don’t have to be a huge international corporation with a LEED-certified facility to be a green company; in fact, you don’t need any certifications at all.
 Companies of any size can take steps toward becoming a green company, helping the environment, and building customer confidence and trust.
 Green programs are an excellent way to engage your customers in discussion on social media, and they can be an effective way for businesses to extend their brand exposure in their local communities.
 The term “green company” is a marketing hot button in today’s business world, but it’s a poorly defined term, so using it effectively takes some planning.

 There are many ways, large and small, that companies can reduce waste.
 Turn the thermostat down a couple of degrees during winter and up in summer; conserve water with automatic sinks and water-saving toilets; eliminate paper waste with electronic communications in-house, and reduce or eliminate the amount of physical mail your company sends out for marketing.
 Each of these practices can add up to big savings and provide valid talking points for your company’s website, social media, and marketing material.